nla-group/classix/README.md

 use .explain(ind1) or .explain(ind1, ind2) with indices of the data points.
 ```

-In the column of the simple table's, ``Group`` denotes the group label, ``NrPts`` denotes the number of data points in the associated group, ``Cluster`` is referred to as the cluster label assigned to the corresponding group,  ``Coordinates`` is referred to as the coordinates of starting point associated with the group.
-You can easily infer the required information in this table by using following methods which we're about to demonstrate.
+In the columns of the above table, ``Group`` denotes the group label, ``NrPts`` denotes the number of data points in the associated group, ``Cluster`` is the cluster label assigned to the corresponding group,  and ``Coordinates`` are the coordinates of starting point associated with the group.
+In order to explain the cluster assignment of a particular data point, we just have to provide its index to the explain method:

 ```Python
 clx.explain(0,  plot=True)